CorrineTan/Leetcode-per-day/README.md

 # Leetcode-per-day
-Everyday Leetcode (Python and Java)
+Everyday Go through one Leetcode Question (Python and Java)